Adivi Sesh

-Adivi Sesh Sunny Chandra (born 17 December 1984) is an Indian actor, director and screenwriter who works in Telugu cinema.
-Known for his work in action and suspense thrillers, he's received various awards including an IIFA Award Telugu, a SIIMA Award, and a Nandi Award He also won the first Gaddar Awards for his role in Major.
+Adivi Sesh (born 17 December 1985) is an Indian actor, director and screenwriter who works in Telugu cinema.
+He is one of the few actors in the Telugu Film Industry to consistently write the stories and screenplays of his own films, creating a unique actor-writer identity.
+Known for his work in action and suspense thrillers, he has received various awards including an IIFA Award Telugu, a SIIMA Award, and a Nandi Award He also won the first Gaddar Awards for his role in Major.

 Sesh was born in Hyderabad and was raised in Berkeley, California.
-He made his film debut in 2010 as a lead actor and director with the romance Karma and gained recognition for his antagonistic roles in Panjaa (2011), Balupu (2013), and Baahubali: The Beginning (2015).
-Sesh then established himself as a leading man by starring in commercial and critical successes such as Dongaata (2015), Kshanam (2016), Ami Thumi (2017), Goodachari (2018), Evaru (2019), Major (2022), and HIT: The Second Case (2022).
+He made his film debut in 2002 in a small role for Sontham movie which starred Aryan Rajesh and Namitha and in 2010 as a lead actor and director with the romance Karma and gained recognition as an antagonist in Panjaa (2011), Balupu (2013), and Baahubali: The Beginning (2015).

+Sesh then established himself as a leading man by writing and starring in successful action films such as Kshanam (2016), Goodachari (2018), Evaru (2019), Major (2022), HIT: The Second Case (2022) and Dacoit: A Love Story (2026).

 Early life

-Adivi Sesh Sunny Chandra was born 17 December 1984 in Hyderabad, Andhra Pradesh (now in Telangana), India.
-He was raised in Berkeley, California, United States, where he attended Berkeley High School and did his undergraduate studies at San Francisco State University.
+Adivi Sesh Sunny Chandra was born 17 December 1985 in Hyderabad, Andhra Pradesh (now in Telangana), India to Chandra Adivi, a doctor, and Bhavana Adivi.
+He studied at Padma Seshadri in Chennai, Tamil Nadu for a few years.
+He was raised in Berkeley, California, United States, where he attended Berkeley High School and started his undergraduate studies at San Francisco State University but eventually dropped out.

 Sesh has a younger sister, who is a doctor in the US.
 His cousin, Sai Kiran Adivi, is a film director.
-Sesh's grand uncle, Adivi Baapiraju, was a novelist, playwright, and freedom fighter.

 Sesh is a vegetarian.
+He appealed to the Committee for Control and Supervision of Experiments on Animals (CCSEA) to take action against animal testing at research facilities.